Home | Wichita Falls, TX - Lawton, OK

 -

-Boy's High School Basketball: Electra vs Petrolia - January 24, 2017
+Men's College Basketball: Tarleton State vs Midwestern State - January 28, 2017

 -